Adversarial Graph Disentanglement: Methodology

-where $\tilde{\mathbf{h}}^{k}_{u}$ denotes the aggregated $\mathbf{h}^{k}_{u}$ in previous iteration, $\alpha$ and $\beta$ are trade-off coefficients.
+Based on $p^{k}_{u \to v}$ and $q^{k}_{v\to u}$, the proposed dynamic assignment mechanism can be implemented in an iterative way to obtain the aggregated representation $\mathbf{h}_u^k$ by: where $\tilde{\mathbf{h}}^{k}_{u}$ denotes the aggregated $\mathbf{h}^{k}_{u}$ in previous iteration, $\alpha$ and $\beta$ are trade-off coefficients.
+Notably, instead of treating them as hyperparameters, we set $\alpha$ and $\beta$ as two trainable parameters and scale their range to (0,1).
 The intra-component part with $q^{k}_{v\to u}$ ensures that $\tilde{h^{k}_{u}}$ tends to be aggregated into the densest area in $k$-th component space, and the inter-component part with $p^{k}_{u \to v}$ constrains the separability between $\{\mathbf{h}^{k}_{u}\}^{K}_{k=1}$.
 Meanwhile, different from the restricted single-relation constraint in~\cite{DisenGCN,IPGDN}, the co-aggregation of intra-component and inter-component also allows for the existence of multiple relationships between nodes.

-To make the proposed ADGCN be capable of inductive learning, we take the similar way as in~\cite{Graphsage} by randomly sampling the neighboring nodes of $u$ to get $\mathbf{N}(u)$ with fixed size.
-It should be noted that the average sampling is used for unweighted graphs, and probability sampling based on edge weights is applied for weighted graphs.
+To make the proposed ADGCN be capable of inductive learning, we take a similar way as in~\cite{Graphsage} by randomly sampling the neighboring nodes of $u$ to get $\mathbf{N}(u)$ with a fixed size.
+Notably, average sampling is used for unweighted graphs, and probability sampling based on edge weights is applied for weighted graphs.
 The pseudocode of the component-specific node representation aggregation is summarized in \textbf{Alg}. \ref{algorithm1}.

 {\textbf{Input:}} {\textbf{Output:}}